Man accused in death of Loranger woman, her daughter transferred to Louisiana jail

 POINTE À LA HACHE — The man accused of killing a Loranger woman and her 4-year-old daughter was extradited to Louisiana on Wednesday.

-Danial Callihan, 36, was listed as in custody at the Plaquemines Parish Detention Center.
+Daniel Callihan, 36, was listed as in custody at the Plaquemines Parish Detention Center.
 The inmate list in the jail misspelled his name as Callahan.

 According to the Tangipahoa Parish Sheriff's Office, Callihan is in federal custody because he is being prosecuted in New Orleans federal court.
 Plaquemines Parish Detention is one of three jails that hold inmates for New Orleans federal court.